kkohbrok/draft-kohbrok-mimi-moh/draft-kohbrok-mimi-transport.md

 This document describes an HTTP-based transport layer protocol for use with all MIMI sub-protocols.
-The MIMI transport protocol provides an envelope for for MIMI event types and takes care of message authentication.
+The MIMI transport protocol provides an envelope for for MIMI transaction types and takes care of message authentication.

 This document also describes the endpoints that are served by the individual MIMI functionalities.